-Justin Yang is a sophomore at the University of Pennsylvania studying Politics, Philosophy, and Economics.
+Justin Yang is a junior at the University of Pennsylvania studying Politics, Philosophy, and Economics.

 After President Trump announced he was planning to pull the United States out of the Paris climate accord, several states announced that they would defy the president and adhere to the accord themselves.
 In particular, California has tried to step up and fill the void the United States has left behind, meeting and striking climate deals with foreign governments like China.
 In addition, a New York Times report revealed that governors are increasingly conducting the diplomacy they believe the Trump administration is neglecting: they are going abroad and meeting with foreign leaders, assuring them of America’s stance on climate change and trade.
 All of these developments raise an interesting question: can a state conduct what appears to be foreign policy without the federal government?